Richard Wolstencroft: Critical reception

 After release, Bloodlust was reviewed in Australian film magazine Cinema Papers by critic Karl Quinn, who described the movie as "appalling, plot-less, badly directed, scripted and acted."

-Mark David Ryan, associate professor of film and screen at the Queensland University of Technology described Wolstencroft as a "key [figure] in 2000s horror production" and described Bloodlust as "one of the more renowned underground horrors of the decade."
+Mark David Ryan, an associate professor of film and screen at the Queensland University of Technology, described Wolstencroft as a "key [figure] in 2000s horror production" and described Bloodlust as "one of the more renowned underground horrors of the decade."

 Critic Adrian Martin described Pearls Before Swine as "grandly pretentious" and "an incoherent, idiotic, excruciatingly bad film that revels in the kind of fascism espoused by naughty schoolboys."

-Wolstencroft's documentary The Last Days of Joe Blow was reviewed by SBS film critic Simon Foster, who awarded the film a three-and-a-half star rating and described the film as both "[a] jittery, impulsive work" and "a revealing, incisive account of a man at the crossroads."
+Wolstencroft's documentary The Last Days of Joe Blow was reviewed by SBS film critic Simon Foster, who awarded the film a three-and-a-half-star rating and described the film as both "[a] jittery, impulsive work" and "a revealing, incisive account of a man at the crossroads."

 Politics

 Wolstencroft supported the Sex Party in the 2010 Victorian state elections, speaking at a launch event for the party.
-Although describing his personal politics as "a mix of Left and Right ideas", he has expressed support for the Alt-right and Donald Trump, and has self-described as a "transcendental fascist" and an "Australian Milo Yiannopoulos".
+Although describing his personal politics as "a mix of Left and Right ideas", he has expressed support for the Alt-right and Donald Trump, and he has self-described as a "transcendental fascist" and an "Australian Milo Yiannopoulos".

-In 2010 Wolstencroft published a blog post that stated that "[the] Nazis only wanted a united Europe like the EU," and that, "Hitler would have protected the British Empire and it would exist in a greater glory to this day if he had been allowed to".
+In 2010, Wolstencroft published a blog post that stated that "[the] Nazis only wanted a united Europe like the EU," and that "Hitler would have protected the British Empire and it would exist in a greater glory to this day if he had been allowed to".
 These statements have been interpreted by some as expressing sympathy towards Nazism.